Project-based Postgraduate Fellowships

 Additionally, selection committees pay close attention to ensure that the applicant’s skills, experiences and abilities are well suited to carry out his or her proposed project.
 The most popular national legal project-based fellowships include:

 - Justice Catalyst Fellowships – The Justice Catalyst administers one-year, potentially renewable, project-based fellowships for graduating law students, or students completing a postgraduation clerkship, to support innovative public interest work at nonprofit organizations.
-Deadline to submit your resume and prospectus is on a rolling basis until October 21 with full application due by December 9, 2018.
+Deadline to submit your resume and prospectus is on a rolling basis until October 13 with full application due on a rolling basis by November 30, 2020.